VisarutJDev/social_media_api/README.md

 1. **Install Golang**: Ensure that you have Golang installed on your machine.
 You can download it from the [official Go website](https://golang.org/dl/).

-2. **Clone the Repository**: Clone the repository to your local machine using:
+2. **Install MongoDB**: Install MongoDB on your local machine.
+You can download it from the [official MongoDB website](https://www.mongodb.com/try/download/community).
+Follow the installation instructions for your operating system.

+3. **Start MongoDB**: Ensure that MongoDB is running.
+You can start MongoDB by running the following command in your terminal:
     ```sh
+    mongod
+    ```
+    By default, MongoDB will run on `mongodb://localhost:27017`.

+4. **Clone the Repository**: Clone the repository to your local machine using:
+    ```sh
     git clone https://github.com/VisarutJDev/social_media_api.git
     cd social_media_api
     ```

-3. **Install Dependencies**: Install the required dependencies using:
+5. **Install Dependencies**: Install the required dependencies using:
     ```sh
     go mod tidy
     ```

-4. **Configure Environment Variables**: Set up your environment variables.
+6. **Configure Environment Variables**: Set up your environment variables.
 Create a `.env` file in the root directory and add necessary configurations (e.g., database connection strings, API keys).

-5. **Run the Application**: Start the application using:
+7. **Run the Application**: Start the application using:
     ```sh
     go run main.go
     ```